 Let the elders knit their brows as they will; For the moment, let the state be established.
 Where are the wise statesmen, the veteran generals?
-The cool breeze blows; I nod to myself.]1
+The cool breeze blows; I nod to myself.]
+[Quoted from Hekiganroku [The Blue Cliff Record], Case 61, from Katsuki Sekida, trans., Two Zen Classics: Mumonkon and Hekiganroku (New York, Weatherhill, 1977), p.
+314.]

-Last night2 I talked about our practice as a Zen Buddhist.
+Last night [SR-71-07-25V] I talked about our practice as a Zen Buddhist.
 Whether you are layman or monk, there is some important point which we should make clear.
-The point was to-to put more emphasis on big mind rather than small mind.
+The point was to put more emphasis on big mind rather than small mind.
 That is the point we should make clear in our practice.
-In this way, more and more, you will develop your buddha-mind, which is buddha-mi- [partial word]-big mind.
+In this way, more and more, you will develop your buddha-mind, which is big mind.

 And when you have big mind, when you are involved in some practice, experiencing big mind or expressing the big mind, at first you will feel you are developing big mind.
 And you feel you have big mind, and you developed your big mind to everything: to your friend, to your food, to your household, or to your monastery.
-But actually, if you continue to practice, developing the big mind, you-eventually you do not feel as if you have big mind or you are developing big mind.
+But actually, if you continue to practice, developing the big mind, eventually you do not feel as if you have big mind or you are developing big mind.
 That is so-called-it "no-mind."